Noxmore/print_colored/README.md

 fn main()
 {
-  print_colored!("§ub0This is blue against black, underlined! §rAnd this is the terminal's default color!");
+  cprint!("§ub0This is blue against black, underlined! §rAnd this is the terminal's default color!\n");

   let foo = 32;
-  print_colored!("§07This is Black against Gray! §rThis macro also supports arguments like these: {foo}");
+  cprint!("§07This is Black against Gray! §rThis macro also supports arguments like these: {foo}\n");
 }
 ```